kzmijews/8bit-comp/doc/hw-arch-spec.md

 - memory cell array to keep instruction and data to process
 - address decoder splitted into two parts, for rows and for columns where proper address lines are connected.

 Size of the memory cells may be different, however the common size is set to 8 bits.
-Each memroy cell can be build based on few sequentialy connected D-type flip-flops, same as for shift registers.
-Chip 74\*74 provides dual D-type flip flops circuit, however due to a huge number od chips needed to build memory cell array with resonable size for this application we will use large scale memory chip [KM6264BLS-10L](https://www.datasheets360.com/pdf/-2077603173809567344) which is 8Kx8-bit high-spped Static RAM organized as 8, 192 words by 8 bits.
+Each memory cell can be build based on few sequentialy connected D-type flip-flops, same as for shift registers.
+Chip 74\*74 provides dual D-type flip flops circuit, however due to a huge number od chips needed to build memory cell array with resonable size for this application we will use large scale memory chip [KM6264BLS-10L](https://www.datasheets360.com/pdf/-2077603173809567344) which is 8Kx8-bit high-speed Static RAM organized as 8, 192 words by 8 bits.
 It's a CMOS chip with TTL compatible inputs and outputs, JEDEC Standard pin configuration and three state output.
 Functional block diagram was presented below: